zaroops/Active-Directory-Modules/user-account-management/README.md

 1. Logged out of the administrator account on the Windows 10 client.
 2. Logged in using the domain credentials:
 3. Allowed Windows to complete first-time profile setup.
-4. Verified that a new user profile folder was created at:
+4. Verified that a new user profile folder was created at: C:\Users\zach

 ### Result